Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/tutorial_nar.md

 [![image-center](../assets/images/600px/motifs_norm9.png){: .align-center}](../assets/images/motifs_norm9.png)

-You should be able to see `Y` reach a steady-state, at which the number of particles essentially levels off subject to some noise.
+You should be able to see `Y` reach a steady state, at which the number of particles essentially levels off subject to some noise.

 Save your `.blend` file.